ckan/extensions.ckan.org/extensions/oauth2conwet.md

 The OAuth2 extension allows site visitors to login through an OAuth2 server.

-**Note**: This extension has been tested in ckan 2.2.
+**Note**: This extension has been tested in CKAN 2.2 and 2.3.
 It may not work in other versions.

 Links